sciunto-org/python-bibtexparser/docs/source/customize.rst

 * Upon writing, the splitting is reversed and the blocks are joined together again, with few formatting options.

-Advanced transformations of blocks, such as sorting, encoding, cross-referencing, etc. are not part of the core functionality, but can be optionally added to the parse stack by using the corresponging middleware layers:
+Advanced transformations of blocks, such as sorting, encoding, cross-referencing, etc. are not part of the core functionality, but can be optionally added to the parse stack by using the corresponding middleware layers:
 Middleware layers helper classes providing the functionality take a library object and return a new, transformed version of said library.

 Middleware Layers